carlosvin/carlosvin.github.io/posts/gradle-cpp.en.rst

 Case study
 ==========

-I've extract all the case study from `here <http://www.gradle.org/docs/current/userguide/nativeBinaries.html>`__.
+I've extracted all the case study from `here <http://www.gradle.org/docs/current/userguide/nativeBinaries.html>`__.
 I've adapted the project to be multi-platform with 2 versions “Community” and “Enterprise”.

 The application consists on an executable and a dynamic library.
 The executable will use the library.